 What to Look for When Buying Paper for Prismacolor Markers

-Find the best Prismacolor marker paper by keeping the following factors in mind:
+Find the most trusted Prismacolor marker paper by keeping the following factors in mind:

 First, assess what size of paper you need for your project.
 Do you need regular-sized paper for writing?
 Are you looking for one more suitable for sketching?
 Identify your needs first before you go out looking for one.